 7. Plan ahead for parades and fireworks

 For parades, that option will vary based on your needs.
 Many kids like to sit on curbs along the parade route.
 You may want to park your stroller at your next destination, but if your child can get a nap out of waiting for the parade, keeping it close can have its advantages, too.
-You can store a thin blanket or tablecloth in your stroller to lay on the ground and sit on and claim a space before the parade.
+You can store a thin blanket or tablecloth in your stroller to lay on the ground and sit on to claim a space before the parade.

 8. Watch out for other people

 Traveling with a stroller means sometimes it will be harder to move though crowds.
 You will need to exercise patience and move more slowly and watch out for others’ ankles.
 Do not ram into other people who inadvertently cut you off or are moving slowly in front of you.
 Everyone needs to behave like a prince or princess and be courteous to other guests.
 Most people aren’t trying to cut you off.
-They are just distracted by all of the scenery and not paying attention.
+They are probably just distracted by all of the scenery and not paying attention.

 9. Use your stroller for storage